Inference in stochastic differential equations using the Laplace approximation: Demonstration and examples: Evaluation of transition densities

 \subsection{Laplace approximation in discretized Wiener space}

-We now consider an alternative formulation, where we consider the Bayesian network in figure \ref{fig:Markov-property}, in which the root random variables are the increments in the Brownian motion, $\Delta B_i = B_{t_i}- B_{t_{i-1}}$.
+We now consider an alternative formulation, where we consider the Bayesian network in figure \ref{fig:Markov-property}.
+Here, the root random variables are the driving noise terms; specifically, the increments in the Brownian motion, $\Delta B_i = B_{t_i}- B_{t_{i-1}}$.
 From these, we can compute the intermediate states using the Euler-Maruyama scheme \eqref{eq:E-M}.
 Note that we can converting freely between states $X_{t_i}$ and increments $\Delta B_i$ in the Brownian motion, since the matrices $g(X_{t_i})$ remain invertible by assumption.
-This can be seen as a discretized version of the Laplace approximation in Wiener space as analyzed by \citetext{Markussen2009}.
-Although we do not show consistency of the discretized version here (but see \citetext{Thygesen2025sdeB}), at least we know that with this formulation, a candidate continuous time limit exists.
+This can be seen as a discretized version of the Laplace approximation in Wiener space as analyzed by \cite{Markussen2009}, so that a candidate continuous time limit exists - we will analyze this continuous-time limit elsewhere \citep{Thygesen2025sdeB}.

 There are several ways to ensure that the path ends at $X_t=y$, which imposes a constraint on the increments in the Brownian motion.
 The perhaps simplest uses the following general and well known result: